JustBerkhout/nectar-tutorials/ardc/beginner/moving-data/moving-data.md

 positive
 : **Default or custom private key name/location**
-If you have your private key either in the default location of `~/.ssh/id_rsa` then you don't need to specify it to the `scp` command.
-If you have a custom name or location, then you need to specify it to `scp` using the `-i` argument, e.g. `scp -i /path/to/your/private_key ...`
+If you have your private key in the default location of `~/.ssh/id_rsa` then you don't need to specify it to the `scp` command.
+If you have a custom name or location, then you need to specify it to `scp` using the `-i` argument.
+In this case the generic form is like this:
+`scp -i /path/to/your/private_key source-file destination-file`

 ### To copy from local to remote...